mstocco/mariostoc.co/content/traininglog/20210822-ironman2021-5weeksout.md

 ### NOTES
 Total Time: **60 minutes** &nbsp; Swim: **2500m**

-Maybe my worse swim to date and it wasn't fatigue or soreness or not being on time or, or, or.

 My head was in a spot with the thought about what's next instead of what's now.
-I programmed the workout into my watch wrong last night but it wasn't until the 600m effort that I ended up doing 300 and calling it done.
+I programmed the workout into my watch wrong last night but it wasn't until the 600m effort that I ended up doing 300m and calling it done.
 I collected myself and swam a bunch more lengths and if I was to guess, I'd estimate that I did 2500m but it wasn't as coach wrote it up.

 <!---->
 ### Important Participant Information